ufosc/course-scheduler/README.md

 To start working on the project, first install [node](https://nodejs.org/).
 Version 4 or higher.

-Clone this repository.
+Clone this repository (get the url from the green "Clone or download" button).

 ```
-cd go/to/directory
 git clone repository-url
+cd course-scheduler
 ```

 Install dependencies with node.